Volunteer with AYSO 45

 The Division Coordinator also provides a line of communication between the Regional Board and the coaches, referees and parents in their division.
 The Coordinator will receive the emails sent to the alias set up for their division.
 They will also track the stats of the teams throughout the season to ensure that blowouts are kept to a minimum and that all of the coaches are handling their players fairly and evenly.
-The Coordinators are responsible for getting player evaluations from the coaches at the end of the season.
+The Coordinators are responsible for getting coaches to submit player evaluations online at the end of the season.

-The Division Coordinator may not be a coach of a player in the division they are coordinating.
-They may however coordinate a division in which they have a child playing since team formation is not part of this job.
+The Division Coordinator should not be a coach of a player in the division they are coordinating.
+They may however coordinate a division in which they have a child playing .
 The skills needed include excellent organizational skills, familiarity with computers and spreadsheets, good communication skills and an ability to get parents to volunteer to coach and referee.
 This position is a great opportunity to make a significant contribution to AYSO45, meet a lot of people and gain a real sense of accomplishment when the season starts and ends.

 The Assistant Coach Administrator shall be responsible for the assisting the Coach Administrator with recruiting, training and supervising of all coaches in the Region.
 The Assistant Coach Administrator shall work closely with The Division Coordinators to ensure that coaching issues are resolved as quickly as possible.